jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/claimfor.md

     ```solidity
     // There must be enough unlocked unclaimed tokens to claim.
-    if (_unclaimedBalance < _amount) {
+    if (_unclaimedBalance < _amount) revert INSUFFICIENT_UNCLAIMED_TOKENS();
-      revert INSUFFICIENT_UNCLAIMED_TOKENS();
-    }
     ```
-5. Subtract from the `unclaimedBalanceOf` the holder for the project.
+5. Subtract from the unclaimed project token balance of the holder.

     ```solidity
-    // Subtract the claim amount from the holder's balance.
+    // Subtract the claim amount from the holder's unclaimed project token balance.
     unclaimedBalanceOf[_holder][_projectId] = unclaimedBalanceOf[_holder][_projectId] - _amount;
     ```

     _Internal references:_

     * [`unclaimedBalanceOf`](../properties/unclaimedbalanceof.md)
-6. Subtract from the `unclaimedTotalSupplyOf` the project.
+6. Subtract from the unclaimed token total supply of the project.

     ```solidity
-    // Subtract the claim amount from the project's total supply.
+    // Subtract the claim amount from the project's unclaimed total supply.
     unclaimedTotalSupplyOf[_projectId] = unclaimedTotalSupplyOf[_projectId] - _amount;
     ```

     _Internal references:_

     * [`unclaimedTotalSupplyOf`](../properties/unclaimedtotalsupplyof.md)
-7. Mint the tokens to the holders wallet.
+7. Mint the tokens to the holder's wallet.

     ```solidity
-    // Mint the equivalent amount of ERC20s.
+    // Mint the equivalent amount of the project's token for the holder.
     _token.mint(_projectId, _holder, _amount);
     ```